hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 Creates or replaces an an eventually existing object in the store, that is of the same `type` and the same `id`.

-When the `id` is of value *undefined*, the passed object will be created from scratch.
+When the `id` is of value *undefined*, the passed object will receive an automatically generated id.

 **IMPORTANT**: If you want to just to partially update an existing object, please see `hoodie.store.update(type, id, objectUpdate)`.
 The method `hoodie.store.save` will completely replace an existing object.